 Objective 2.4: Improving stewardship of the District's resources by focusing on effectiveness, efficiency and sustainability.
-Identified Gap or Problem Strategy Effectiveness Adjustments and Adaptions Strategy How will we move forward accordingly?
-Based on quantitative and qualitative data What targeted What gap or problem does this strategy actions are being aim to address?
-Why was this particular (including feedback from engagement), how strategy chosen? effectively has this strategy addressed the taken? identified gap or problem?
-Financial planning Ensure that budget allocations support the Initial assessments indicate that improvements We will continue to monitor and refine our achievement of Education Plan goals and process implemented as part of the financial planning financial planning process.
-This includes operational goals, and to address the key process resulted in more targeted and efficient regular feedback loops, data-driven focus areas identified in VSB's FESL report. decision-making and a commitment to resource allocations. continuous improvement in resource The Financial Plan provides further evidence of We also want to actively seek and management.
-By doing so, we aim to initiatives that are being planned for 2024-2025. incorporate feedback from the maximize the effectiveness, efficiency and xwməθkwəyəm (Musqueam), Skwxwú7mesh sustainability of the District's resources Úxwumixw (Squamish Nation) and səlilwətał ultimately supporting the well-being and (Tsleil-Waututh Nation), District leaders and success of students, staff and school the District's formal stakeholder groups, as communities.
-We continue to focus on the well as feedback from students, their allocation of funds toward priority areas, families, staff and the broader public in the resulting in better support for key annual budget and financial plan. initiatives.
+Strategy Identified Gap or Problem Strategy Effectiveness Adjustments and Adaptions What targeted actions are being taken?
+What gap or problem does this strategy aim to address?
+Why was this particular strategy chosen?
+Based on quantitative and qualitative data (including feedback from engagement), how effectively has this strategy addressed the identified gap or problem?
+How will we move forward accordingly?
+Financial planning process Ensure that budget allocations support the achievement of Education Plan goals and operational goals, and to address the key focus areas identified in VSB's FESL report.
+We also want to actively seek and incorporate feedback from the x ^w məθk ^w əỳəm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish Nation) and səlilwəta 1 (Tsleil-Waututh Nation), District leaders and the District's formal stakeholder groups, as well as feedback from students, their families, staff and the broader public in the annual budget and financial plan.
+Initial assessments indicate that improvements implemented as part of the financial planning process resulted in more targeted and efficient resource allocations.
+The Financial Plan provides further evidence of initiatives that are being planned for 2024-2025.
+We will continue to monitor and refine our financial planning process.
+This includes regular feedback loops, data-driven decision-making and a commitment to continuous improvement in resource management.
+By doing so, we aim to maximize the effectiveness, efficiency and sustainability of the District's resources ultimately supporting the well-being and success of students, staff and school communities.
+We continue to focus on the allocation of funds toward priority areas, resulting in better support for key initiatives.
 We will engage in ongoing evaluation to fully measure the impact of the alignment in budget items with achieving the desired outcomes.